 Enhanced workplace security

-Visitor logs, especially digital ones, help keep workplaces safe by making it easy to know who's in the building at any time.
-For example, digital systems allow security teams to see real-time visitor data, trigger alerts for unwanted visitors, and even screen against watchlists.
-This is especially important given that 48% of companies now see physical security as their top concern.
+Visitor logs, especially digital ones, help keep workplaces safe by making it easy to know who’s in the building at any time.
+Digital systems give security teams real-time visibility into visitor activity, allow for alerts on unauthorized individuals, and support screening against watchlists.

 Faster, smoother check-ins